sanchez619/dream_mansion/README.md

 The floor consists of three rooms:

-#### Lounge

-- The player can find two items: the Katana and Musashi's Diary
+- In the lounge, the player can find two items: the Katana and Musashi's Diary.
+This room mainly serves to illustrate two things:

-- The player can only decrease his focus by one.
-- Each event can be triggered once.
+1. Knowledge is important for figuring out the game, and this knowledge will be essential for mastering the game.
-- Note: The katana is necessary for the player to proceed.
-If the player does not have it in their inventory, the start_floor2 function cannot be accessed.
+2. If the player does not thread carefully, they can loose their stats.

-#### Storage Room

-- The player can raise their luck and focus or decrease their focus and constitution.
-- The player encounters their first demon illusion.
-This encounter will not yet trigger the fight_menu.
-- Only one event can be triggered.

-#### Floor Lounge

-- The player can raise their luck or decrease their constitution.
-- From this floor, the player proceeds to the second floor.
-Two requirements need to be met.
-- The player solves the ridde about their identity.
+- The storage room simulates a battle scenario, whereby having the katana alone turns one negative event into a positive event for the player.

-- The player has the katana in their inventory.
+- The first puzzle shows its head right before the next floor.
+The riddle checks whether you have understood the theme of the game and also checks whether the player has a katana in their inventory
+- Without it, the class does not let the player progress any further.

 ### Second Floor